 Bob also has a piece in the 2012 Green Bay Packers Yearbook that profiles the draft class from that year for the Packers.

 Plus in the 2018 Green Bay Packers Yearbook, Bob has an article about Jerry Kramer’s rightful and well deserved induction into the Pro Football Hall of Fame.

-Before he started his own blog page in the summer of 2015, Bob recently worked as a Featured Columnist for Bleacher Report from November of 2011 into June of 2015, mainly covering the Green Bay Packers, but also did columns for teams like the Tampa Bay Lightning, the Tampa Bay Bucs and the Wisconsin Badgers as well.
+Before he started his own blog page in the summer of 2015, Bob worked as a Featured Columnist for Bleacher Report from November of 2011 into June of 2015, mainly covering the Green Bay Packers, but also did columns for teams like the Tampa Bay Lightning, the Tampa Bay Bucs and the Wisconsin Badgers as well.

 By doing his own blog page, Bob can write about those items and much more, including other subject matter as well.